jedfarm/zipgrade/README.md

 - eMail.bas requires a .csv file exported using ZipGrade that contains a column called External Id with the emails of the students.

 KNOWN LIMITATIONS:
-- eMail.bas works only on Windows so far.
+- eMail.bas works only on Windows.
-- eMail.bas Tested only for the standard format in Export as .csv (Zipgrade)
+- eMail.bas has been tested only for the standard format in Export as .csv (Zipgrade)

-How to install:
+How to install (Windows):
 - First, download the repository (as a .zip file) and unzip it into a known location.
 - Go to Excel and record an empty macro (Green ribbon at the bottom, click on the icon next to the word READY).
 When prompted to save the macro, select to store it in the Personal Macro Workbook.
 This is important because it will allow installing our macros in that location which is hidden by default.
 - Make the Developer tab visible.
 (Office 2013 and up) Go to FILE/Options/Customize Ribbons and check the box Developer on the panel to the right.